jameswestgate/extendify/readme.md

 The last item in the namespace is used by the _Object.type_ function to name the new function.

-You can combine the prototype and the namespace parameters:
+You can combine the prototype function and the namespace parameters:

 ```javascript